rlichtenwalter/dir2text/README.md

 dir2text -s -c /path/to/project
 ```

-Statistics include counts of directories, files, lines, and characters.
+Statistics include counts of directories, files, symlinks, lines, and characters.
 Token counts are only included when token counting is enabled with the `-c` option.

 Note that token counting (`-c`) and statistics reporting (`-s`) are separate concerns:
 - `-c` enables token counting and embeds token counts in the output markup